nafees87n/codebox/CONTRIBUTING.md

 _Linux users rejoice, for you have access to the convinient bash scripts to help you setup and run the project_

 If you have any troubles setting up the project, feel free to contact the developers.

-Happy contributing!
+Happy Contributing!

 # Quick Links